msjimc/circularMT/Guide/README.md

 Figure 42: The renamed TRNF sequence causes the image to be too small.
 <hr />

 The two number selection controls to the right of the ```Move left-right``` amd ```Move up-down``` labels (see blue box in Figure 42) allow the position of the center of the genome to be moved.
 As the center moves the image will resize itself to try to stop text over running the image area.
-Setting the value in the control to the right of the ```Move up-down``` label to ***80***, will shift the image down allowing it to increase in size while still displaying the edited text for the TRNF tRNA feature (Figure 43).
+Setting the value in the control to the right of the ```Move left-right``` label to ***80***, will shift the image to the right allowing it to increase in size while still displaying the edited text for the TRNF tRNA feature (Figure 43).

 ![Figure 43](images/figure43.jpg)